jsilland/piezo/README.md

       </dependency>
     </dependencies>

 Define a protocol buffer service in a file placed under `src/main/proto`.
-For instance, create `src/main/proto/your/package/dns.proto` with the following contents:
+In the example below, we'll take the example of a DNS service used to resolve domains names into 32-bit IPv4 addresses.
+Create `src/main/proto/your/package/dns.proto` with the following contents:

     package your.package.dns;